bitwarden/sdk/README.md

-# Bitwarden Secrets Manager SDK
+# Bitwarden SDK

+This repository houses the Bitwarden SDKs.
+We currently provide a public Secrets Manager SDK and an internal SDK for the Bitwarden Password Manager which is used for the native mobile applications.
-This repository houses the Bitwarden Secrets Manager SDK.
-The core SDK is written in Rust and provides a Rust API, CLI and Node-API bindings.
-In the future more language bindings might be added.
+The SDK is written in Rust and provides a Rust API, CLI and various language bindings.

+### Disclaimer

+The password manager SDK is not intended for public use and is not supported by Bitwarden at this stage.
+It is solely intended to centralize the business logic and to provide a single source of truth for the internal applications.
+As the SDK evolves into a more stable and feature complete state we will re-evaluate the possibility of publishing stable bindings for the public. **The password manager interface is unstable and will change without warning.**

 # We're Hiring!